Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Sahera has always had an interest in performing arts.
 She comes from a family of broadcasters and actors and started her career with BBC television working in production, before becoming a presenter, fulfilling a long-held dream to present for the BBC.
 She reported on several programmes, including Countryfile, with John Craven.

 Sahera has studied acting for several years and performed in Richmond Orange Tree Theatre’s Community Production, Seven Celebrations in July 2022.
-She plays Crystal in SSIA, the Spring 2023 production for Upstage Theatre Company.
+She played Crystal in SSIA, our Spring 2023 production, and has taken part in several radio plays since.

 In her spare time, Sahera enjoys travelling to the Arizona desert where she used to live on a horse ranch, learning equine therapy